 Graduation and certification

-Upon successful completion of the Physical Therapy Sports Residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.
+After successfully completing the Physical Therapy Sports Residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Graduates are eligible to take the sports specialist certification examination administered by the ABPTS.